 - Transcreener® ADP2 Assay from BellBrook Labs, Madison, WI, (including ADP Alexa633 Tracer, ADP2 Antibody, Stop & Detect Buffer B, ATP, and ADP)

-Transcreener® HTS assay performance were identiﬁed by running a 10 µM ATP/ADP and 0.1 µM ATP/ADP standard curve (24 replicates), as standard curves of this type mimic enzyme reactions.
+Transcreener® HTS assay performance was identiﬁed by running a 10 µM ATP/ADP and 0.1 µM ATP/ADP standard curve (24 replicates), as standard curves of this type mimic enzyme reactions.
 Starting with 10 µM or 100 nM ATP, ADP was added in increasing amounts and ATP is decreased proportionately, maintaining a total adenine nucleotide concentration of 10 µM and 100 nM respectively.

 ADP Detection Mixture

 This solution contains 4 nM tracer, 1x stop and detect buffer, and 15 µg/ml (for 10 µM) and 1 µg/ml (for 100 nM).
-The ADP detection mixture is diluted two fold in the well which leads to the following ﬁnal concentrations in the well: 2 nM tracer, 0.5x buffer and antibody.
+The ADP detection mixture is diluted twofold in the well which leads to the following ﬁnal concentrations in the well: 2 nM tracer, 0.5x buffer, and antibody.

 The ﬁnal antibody concentration per well was 0.5 µg/ml (100 nM standard curve) and 7.5 µg/ml (10 µM standard curve).
 Please note that the optimal antibody concentration can differ signiﬁcantly depending on the enzymatic reaction conditions.
-For optimal assay performance it is necessary to do an antibody titration under the speciﬁc enzyme and buffer conditions used in your experiment.
+For optimal assay performance, it is necessary to do an antibody titration under the speciﬁc enzyme and buffer conditions used in your experiment.

 10 µl of standard and 10 µl of detection mixture were mixed in a 384-well microplate which was sealed and incubated at room temperature for 1 hour.
-After incubation the sealer was removed and the plate was measured.
-For the 96-well half area plate the ﬁnal volume in the well was 140 µl.
-For the 1536-well plate the ﬁnal volume in the well was 8 µl.
+After incubation, the sealer was removed and the plate was measured.
+For the 96-well half-area plate the ﬁnal volume in the well was 140 µl.
+For the 1536-well plate, the ﬁnal volume in the well was 8 µl.